pilarcormo/Preprint/Methods.md

 We used Kernel Density Estimation in R [@R_language] to identify the high homozygous SNP density areas in the chromosomes.
 Then, to test the correlation between the SNP distributions and a normal distribution we used the qqplot function available in R. We measured the kurtosis and skewness of the SNP distributions by using the package 'moments' [@momentsR].

+[1]: I guess you are working on this still, it isn't nearly done.
+We should chat.